Jabu Moleketi: Political views

-In 2002, with a fellow member of the African National Congress's National Executive Committee Josiah Jele, he co-authored a pamphlet entitled "Two Strategies of the National Liberation Movement in the Struggle for the Victory of the National Democratic Revolution", in which they alleged that an "ultra-left plot" inside the Tripartite Alliance (with the South African Communist Party and the Congress of South African Trade Unions) was mobilising international support against the ruling ANC's Growth, Employment and Redistribution (GEAR) fiscally conservative and market-oriented macroeconomic programme.
-The pamphlet echoed President Mbeki's denunciation of "ultra-left" opposition as counter-revolutionary, and was criticised for its alleged "McCarthyism, liberal usage of red herrings, and what can only be described as a Qur’anic approach to Marxism–Leninism".
+In 2002, Moleketi and Josiah Jele co-authored a notorious pamphlet entitled Two Strategies of the National Liberation Movement in the Struggle for the Victory of the National Democratic Revolution, in which they alleged that an "ultra-left plot" inside the Tripartite Alliance was mobilising international support against Mbeki's democratically elected government and its GEAR policy.
+The pamphlet echoed President Mbeki's denunciation of "ultra-left" opposition as counter-revolutionary, and it inaugurated a public row in the Tripartite Alliance.
+Critics dismissed its rhetoric for leaning on "the politics of paranoia" and on "McCarthyism, liberal usage of red herrings, and what can only be described as a Qur’anic approach to Marxism–Leninism".